10 Reasons Why Haast has World Heritage Status

 9. The land is significant to the Maori

 Pounamu, otherwise known as greenstone or jade, is found in the rivers and coastline of this world heritage site.
-The stone has been traditionally used by the Maori as jewelry, tools and weapons, which you can still buy (or carve yourself) today.
+The stone has been traditionally used by the Maori as jewellery, tools and weapons, which you can still buy (or carve yourself) today.
 If you’re lucky you might even find some yourself on the coast.
 Check out 10 Tips to Find Greenstone in Hokitika, which can also be applied to the Haast coastline.

 10. There are heaps of NZ parrots!